Business metrics vs KPIs. What’s the difference?

 “In its simplest form, a KPI is a type of performance measurement that helps you understand how your organization or department is performing,” writes Ted Jackson, the founder of ClearPoint Strategy.
 “A good KPI should act as a compass, helping you and your team understand whether you’re taking the right path toward your strategic goals.”

-In this interpretation, I can see how some folks would see metrics as watered down KPIs.
-I caution you against this type of thinking.
-KPIs must have targets, specific timeframes for achieving targets, and be relevant to business outcomes.
+Here’s an easy way to remember the difference: KPIs must have targets, a specific timeframe for reaching the target, and be relevant to business outcomes.
 Metrics may or may not have all of the above.

 Metric vs. KPI Example

-Instead, I track organic search leads and wins as part of my inbound KPI strategy.
+No. While it may have business value and be tied to outcomes, it’s not a direct line to achieving a business objective.
+Instead, we track organic search leads and wins as part of our inbound KPI strategy.
 This maps directly to a specific business outcome: increased revenue.
-Perhaps most important, I’ve set monthly and yearly targets for each of these KPIs.

 Why does it matter?

 The process of business performance management is iterative.
-You can experiment and try new things.
-A metric can become a KPI if it impacts business outcomes.
-KPIs, too, can become metrics if chasing a particular target doesn’t pan into real results.
+Don’t be afraid to experiment and try new things.
+Metrics can become a KPI if it impacts business outcomes.
+KPIs can become metrics if a target doesn’t pan into tangible results.

 Every KPI is a metric, but not every metric is a KPI